ColinEberhardt/applause-button/README.md

 A zero-configuration button for adding applause / claps / kudos to web pages and blog-posts.

 **NOTICE:** The free and hosted version of this service is no longer operational.
-If you want to use the applause button on your website you are encouraged to host the back-end yourself using the code from the following repo: https://github.com/ColinEberhardt/applause-button-server
+If you want to use the applause button on your website you are encouraged to host the back-end yourself using the code from the following repo: https://github.com/ColinEberhardt/applause-button-server.
+Alternatively, you can use the service hosted by a community member at `https://applause.chabouis.fr`.

 ## Minimal example